mmajis/spring4webmvc-restapp/README.md

 Some unit tests are included but more could be added.
 Integration tests with e.g. embedded jetty and sending requests with a java REST client could also be added for completeness.

+Error responses could be improved to contain validation error messages.
+Currently only the HTTP status code indicates an error.
+No further error details are returned to the caller.

 Building and running
 -------------------